Creating your mod: Scripting

 Bonds 2.0.0 was made with RPG Maker MZ.
 However, RPG Maker MZ is barely used by the game, and what matters are the frameworks RPG Maker MZ comes with.

-RPG Maker MZ uses NW.js to make games run, NW.js is a framework built on top of Chromium that bundles Node.js into its fork of Chromium.
+RPG Maker MZ uses to make games run, is a framework built on top of Chromium that bundles into its fork of Chromium.
 It is a framework for building apps with web technologies, similar to the more well-known Electron framework (which powers Discord, amongst many other apps)

 Making the game load your mod's scripts is straightforward: Simply put your .js